aharring/EOTSubmission/README.md

 **Current Status :** Work in progress

+**Usage :** python3  idpghvul.py [-h] [-s]

+optional arguments:

+  -h, --help     show this help message and exit

+  -s, --stealth  Dispense with logging messages where nothing is found

 **Program Function :**

-This program will

-- display a menu with the following options
+This program will display a menu with the following options

 - Enter one or more org names
 - Enter one or more users
 - Enter an id range to be scanned
-   - if no id range is supplied use default & proceed
    - For range option do simple checks such as min < max, min & max are both positive
-- If Scan is chosen
+- Scan
     - Collate orgs, users in orgs, users and users identified with range ids - remove duplicates
     - Get the associated repos, check the commits for vulerabilities Note :  if no information is supplied use default !!!